Person of interest: Hatfill v. Ashcroft

 The use of the term became widely critiqued when United States Attorney General John Ashcroft used it in a press conference when asked if Dr. Steven J. Hatfill was a suspect in the 2001 anthrax attacks case.
 In 2002, Hatfill's attorney filed a complaint with the Justice Department's Office of Professional Responsibility, arguing that "the term is not recognized in law or criminal procedure and that Ashcroft did not have the right 'to preside over the public shredding of [Hatfill's] life.
 This is un-American.
 Mr. Ashcroft owes Dr. Hatfill an apology.'"
 Hatfill sued the Department of Justice for violation of federal privacy law; the case was settled in 2008 for $5.8 million.

 Definition

 Normal Justice Department parlance for subjects of investigation includes "suspect", "subject" and "target".
 Each has specific meanings relevant to different levels of investigation.
 Senator Chuck Grassley, Republican of Iowa, wrote to the Attorney General for clarification of the unfamiliar phrase in September 2002.
 In December of that year, Nuclear Threat Initiative's Global Security Newswire summarized the response as follows:

+In fiction

+The term is also used by the SCP Foundation to identify individuals, often affiliated with Groups of Interest (GoI), that are believed to be involved in anomalous activity.
+The Foundation monitors, and if necessary, detains and questions Persons of Interest in order to gain information about anomalies or GoIs, and to prevent public knowledge of anomalies ("upholding the Veil").

+The term "Person of Interest" has also been used as the titles of a 2024 British TV film and of an American 2011-2016 crime/espionage television series.